Find Affordable College Courses

 $13,078 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Castleton are $13,078 a year.
+In-state tuition fees for undergraduate students at Castleton are $13,078 per year.
 While working on their degree, health professions majors at Castleton accumulate an average of around $26,561 in student debt.

 Read full report on Health Professions at Castleton University